Revenue stamp: Collecting

 Revenue stamps were once widely collected by philatelists and given the same status as postage stamps in stamp catalogues and at exhibitions.
 After World War One, however, they declined in popularity, possibly due to being excluded from catalogues as the number of postage stamps issued rose rapidly and crowded revenues out.

 The lowest point in revenue philately was during the middle years of the twentieth century.
 A Stanley Gibbons children's stamp album from the 1950s warned in its introduction: "Since Philately is the collecting of stamps that are employed in connection with the Posts, do not put in your album fiscals, telegraph stamps, tobacco-tax labels and other such strange things as are often found in some collections."
-This is not a definition of philately that would be recognised today.
+This is not a definition of philately that would be recognized today.

 More recently, revenue philately has become popular again and now has its own FIP (Fédération Internationale de Philatélie) Commission and is an approved category in FIP endorsed stamp exhibitions.

 Many catalogues have been issued by specialist publishers and dealers but revenue stamps still do not feature in some of the most popular catalogues, for instance by Stanley Gibbons and Michel, unless they are revenue and postage stamps.
 However, both the standard Scott and the Scott Specialised United States catalogue feature US revenue stamps.
 The leading catalogue for revenue stamps of the United Kingdom, the British Commonwealth and several European countries is the Barefoot Catalogue.

 Some types of revenue stamps

 Court fees

-One of the earliest uses of revenue stamps was to pay Court Fees.
+One of the earliest uses of revenue stamps was to pay court fees.
 Stamps were used in the Indian feudal states as early as 1797, almost 50 years before the first postal stamps.

 Although India is only one of several countries that have used tax stamps on legal documents, it was one of the most prolific users.
 The practice is almost entirely stopped now, partly due to the prevalence of forgeries which cost the issuing government revenue.

 Documents

 The tax on documents, also commonly known as stamp duty, is one of the oldest uses of revenue stamps, probably being invented in Spain, and introduced (or re-invented) in the Netherlands in the 1620s, then reaching France in 1651 and England in 1694.
-Governments enforce the payment of the tax by making unstamped documents unenforcable in court.
+Governments enforce the payment of the tax by making unstamped documents unenforceable in court.
 The tax has been applied to contracts, tenancy agreements, wills etc. A pre-printed revenue stamp appeared on many hundis of India.